zpatrick/etc/ttt/quality/README.md

 _The system needs to be able to run on a port of our choosing_

 Now we can start to home in on some possible solutions, like using an integer input for the port.
-This makes the system more **extensible** since it allows any integer value to be specified as the port.
+Using an integer input for the port input makes the system more **extensible** since it allows us to specify any possible port to run on.

+I recognize this is a pretty simple example, but the

 ### Start at the End